 What appears in the sources list

-The Music Sources column shows every source HEOS exposes on the connected device, plus two synthetic sources Audio Hero adds:
+The Music Sources column shows every source HEOS exposes on the connected device, plus several sources Audio Hero adds of its own:

 - HEOS streaming services.
 Examples: Spotify, Tidal, Amazon Music, Pandora, SiriusXM, Deezer, iHeartRadio, TuneIn, Soundcloud, Napster, Mood:Mix, JUKE, and more depending on your region and device firmware.